 9 What should I do when I return to work?
 33 What should I do when I return to work full time?
 33 What if I return to work and then become unemployed again?
 33 10 Hearing and Appeal Process 34 Can I appeal a determination about my claim?
 34 How do I request a hearing?
 What should I expect after I request a hearing?
 35 What happens to my benefits while my hearing is being scheduled?
 35 What if my employer requests a hearing?
 35 May I have representation at hearings?
 36 How can I prepare for a hearing?
 37 Review and obtain a copy of your case file 37 What happens if I miss the hearing?
-37 Phone Numbers - Hearing Offices: 38 How and when will I receive the judge's decision?
-38 How do I further appeal if I disagree with the judge's decision?
-38 How do I further appeal if I disagree with the Appeal Board's decision?
-39 11 Special situations 40 What if I have a question about my benefits?
+37 Phone Numbers - Hearing Offices: How and when will I receive the judge's decision?
+How do I further appeal if I disagree with the judge's decision?
+How do I further appeal if I disagree with the Appeal Board's decision?
+11 Special situations 40 What if I have a question about my benefits?
 What if I think my benefits are late?
-Also, how do I check my payment histor payment status? • My benefits have stopped.
+Also, how do I check my payment history payment status?
+My benefits have stopped.
 What is going on?
 If I receive dismissal or severance pay, will it affect my benefits?
 If I lose my full-time work and have a part-time job on the side, do I have to keep the part-time job?
 41 Can I use military service to establish a claim?
 How does military reserve training affect my existing claim?
 What if I work for an educational institution?
 Does receiving a pension affect my benefits?
 Does receiving Social Security affect my benefits?
 Does receiving workers' compensation affect my benefits?
 Can I go to school or training while receiving benefits?
 What if I am in the New York State Registered Apprenticeship Program?
-Starting a business: The Self-Employment Assistance Program (SEAP) I lost my job due to international trade.
-What is Trade Adjustment Assistance (TAA)?
-44 TITLE OF THE THE TRANSPORT OF THE TRANSP TT
+Starting a business: The Self-Employment Assistance Program (SEAP) What is Trade Adjustment Assistance (TAA)?
+44